STEllAR-GROUP/hpxML/Training_data/matrix_mult/README.md

 # Data Generations

-This directory allows for automatic data generation.
-To generate data, functions located in the algorithms/ folder are called in main.cpp.
+This directory allows for data generation.
+To generate data, lambda functions are run with different chunk-size candidates and the execution times are measured and outputted.

-These functions apply a for_each loop on a given lambda functions and outputs the execution time for different chunk_size candidates.
-The results in a file located in the files/ folder.
-Here are the current functions:
+here are the different function which are defines in headers files at algorithm/dynamic_and_execution/ here are the different functions

 1. Rand_Ponderated_Sum()
 1. Swap()